Elisabethryan/PartyGame/README.md

 # PartyGame

 This is a small game I have (re)created, feel free to play it! <br/>
 Choose a set of words to play and face the phone away from you towards a friend.
-They have to explain the word on the screen: if you guess correctly press the right side of the screen, to pass press the left side.
-The game goes on for 30 secs (will be 2 minutes in the finished version)
+They have to explain the word on the screen without using that specific word: if you guess correctly press the right side of the screen, to pass press the left side.
+The game goes on for 30 secs (this will be 2 minutes in the finished version)

 This is a list of things I plan to implement as I continue working on the project:
 - Adding words to the "word-sets" from the main menu